• Skip to primary navigation

 Sprinkle cocoa powder over the reindeer heads, covering the chocolate antlers as well.

 Use your finger to make indentations where you want to add the eyes and nose.
 Brush off any excess cocoa powder from inside the indentation.
-A paint brush or cotton swab work well for this job.
+A paintbrush or cotton swab works well for this job.

 Use melted chocolate to attach two eyes and one nose to each reindeer.